An occupational therapy degree can serve as a on-ramp into a variety of different specialty certifications.

 Certified Hand Therapist (CHT)

-The OTs I know within this specialty identified early on that this was the path they wished to pursue.
-Due to the amount of hours required, this is not a certification that you can stumble into.
+The OTs I know within this specialty identified early in their careers that they wanted to pursue hand therapy.
+Due to the amount of hours required, this is not a certification that you stumble into.
 You can practice hand therapy on a basic level with your OT degree, but a CHT certification will set you apart in terms of obtaining referrals.
 Basic requirements include:

 - Time: 4000 hours of direct practice experience in hand therapy